fmalmeida/bacannot/docs/manual.rst

      - N
      - False
      - Tells wheter not to run KEGG orthology (KO) annotation with KofamScan

-   * - ``--roary_reference_genomes``
-     - N
-     - NA
-     - Path to reference genomes to be used in pangenome analysis.
-If null, the analysis will be skipped

    * - ``--nanopolish_fast5_dir``
      - N